Transforming kidney health and the burden of CKD

 Early screening and diagnosis are particularly vital components of ACT on CKD, as early identification and intervention can help improve outcomes and quality of life for CKD patients.
 Since the launch of ACT on CKD in 2021, we estimate that we have contributed to the screening of over 32 million at-risk people and helped over 10 million CKD patients be diagnosed globally.

-To drive change in CKD, we are working together with global, regional and local partners.
-We support many projects around the world to help health care professionals facilitate the screening of at-risk patients for CKD by increasing blood (eGFR) and urine (urine albumin-creatinine ratio) testing in the out-patient settings, such as doctor’s offices or outpatient clinic waiting rooms.
+To drive change in CKD, we are working closely with global, regional and local partners around the world to help health care professionals facilitate the screening of at-risk patients for CKD by increasing blood (eGFR) and urine (urine albumin-creatinine ratio) testing in the out-patient settings, such as doctor’s offices or outpatient clinic waiting rooms.
 In some countries we also support home screening with easy-to-use urine test kits.

 A growing body of evidence to drive understanding of CKD